flexiblepower/flexiblepower.github.io/technology1_pm.md

 The objective agent gives a cluster its purpose.
 The objective agent interfaces to the business logic behind the specific application.
 The objective agent can be connected to the auctioneer or a concentrator agent.
 The objective agent  can send external incentives to manipulate the other agent by means of the general PowerMatcher protocol (See Protocol section).
 When the objective agent is absent, the goal of the cluster is to balance itself, i.e., it strives for an equal supply and demand within the cluster itself.
 Depending on the specific application, the goal of the cluster might be different.
 If the cluster has to operate as a virtual power plant, for example, it needs to follow a certain externally provided setpoint schedule.
 Such an externally imposed objective can be realized by implementing an objective agent.
 Other couplings could be with the energy trading market, external optimization algorithms etc.

-#Distributed nature and a message bus.
+#Distributed nature

-The PowerMatcher is distributed in nature, however every agent can also run on a central server (Want to see how this works, follow the Get Started guide to setup your own PowerMatcher!).
-We hold the vision that in the future device agent logic will be implemented in physical smart appliances.
+The PowerMatcher is distributed in nature [Want to see how this works, follow the Get Started guide to setup your own PowerMatcher!](https://github.com/flexiblepower/powermatcher/wiki/SimplePMCluster).

 The best solution presently is the use of FPAI that functions as a gateway operating system (a gateway can be compared to your router for connecting to the internet, like your laptop with Windows the gateway also needs an operating system) and unburdens the PowerMatcher from the connectivity and interoperability with physical appliances (see FPAI).

 Because of the distributed nature of the PowerMatcher the concept is extremely scalable.
 You can implement it on household level and have an auctioneer optimize your house.
 It can also be implemented by an energy collective or aggregator to optimize over a large system.

-The central server of the PowerMatcher that receives all incoming messages from child agents has implemented a message bus.
-A message bus is a common solution for “Internet of things” implementations.
-For a more detailed explanation the reader is referred to the specification section.
+Agents communicate with each other over the internet.
+A logical setup would be a central PowerMatcher server hosted by for instance an Aggregator or Energy Collective.
+This central server is the endpoint connection for hundreds of households and houses the Auctioneer; each household hosts its own mix of device and concentrator agents on a local gateway and connects to the auctioneer on the central server.

 #PowerMatcher protocol
 Every agent in the PowerMatcher framework communicates via a standardized protocol.
 This protocol defines two way communication where the upward message in the hierarchy is different from the downward or returning message.